-"I just got off the phone with my retired, 82 year young mother.
+I have just gotten off the phone with my retired 82 year young mother.
 She recapped her week, the usual hair and nail appointments, shopping and lunch with friends.
-She continued on about her upcoming plans as I listened with dismay.
+She continued on about her upcoming plans and I listened in dismay.
 "Oh, and I can't talk very long, honey, we've got people coming over for breakfast", "Bob", she screams in my ear, "did you order enough bagels?".
 HOLD ON, did she fail to get the memo, you know, the one about a world wide pandemic?
 What about social distancing?
 What about her underlying medical conditions?

 Fast forward 40 years.

-Got to run!
-I have a hair appointment.
+Got to run, have a hair appointment!